YannZeRookie/lsd-account/doc/notes.md

 =====

-* Synch lsd-account -> Discord when you change a role
-* Officers should have a list of submissions to validate
-* Make site pretty.
+* Synch lsd-account -> Discord when you change a role X Officers should have a list of submissions to validate X Make site pretty.
 We could use the "dark" look-and feel of Bootstrap?
 Of use our own CSS classes?
-* UI to pay (adherer)
+X UI to pay (adherer)
-* UI to allow the Conseiller to check the adherants and payments
+X UI to allow the Conseiller to check the adherants and payments
 * Move to https : https://certbot.eff.org/
 * Totor0: When you create or edit a section, it would be great to have a quick look-up UI to add Officers.
 And remove them too.